SlyAdrian/IoT-Efrei-2020-labs/lab4/report/step3/README.md

 ## Objective

-The aim was making the LED blink with the ESP32.
+The aim was to make the LED blink with the ESP32.

 ## Code